Judge is accused of threatening to bust butt of traffic defendant, claiming she likes 'to flim-flam people'

 He told the woman that she could leave, and she would be given another judge.

-The city prosecutor and the court clerk/chief magistrate tried to interrupt and diffuse the situation, to no avail, the complaint said.
+The city prosecutor and the court clerk/chief magistrate tried to interrupt and defuse the situation, to no avail, the complaint said.

 After the incident, Price leaned over to the court clerk/chief magistrate and said, “I think I might have lost my cool.”